-Katie at Tripbase has put together a fun, new blog challenge to unite bloggers (from all sectors) in a joint endeavour to share lessons learned and create a bank of long but not forgotten blog posts that deserve to see the light of day again.
+Katie at Tripbase has put together a fun, new blog challenge to unite bloggers (from all sectors) in a joint endeavour to share lessons learned and create a bank of old but not forgotten blog posts that deserve to see the light of day again.

 And how to do this?
 Details are over at Tripbase here; the abbreviated version is this: